 Traveling to Bristol from London is straightforward and fast enough to make day trips easy and fun.
 This university city is Banksy's hometown and the street art capital of Britain.
 It has a buzzy waterfront, a cool covered market, one of the best science museum/science playgrounds in England and some fine Georgian neighborhoods with good pubs.
 Use these information resources to compare travel alternatives and to plan your journey.

 Great Western runs direct trains from London Paddington Station to historic Bristol Temple Meads throughout the day.
-The journey takes about an hour and 45 minutes and in Winter 2018, the cheapest round trip, found using the National Rail Enquiry Cheapest Fare Finder, was £36 when purchased as two one-way tickets.
+The journey takes about an hour and 45 minutes and tickets can be found using the National Rail Enquiry Cheapest Fare Finder.

-National Express Coaches from London to Bath take about two hours and 45 minutes cost from £5 each way depending upon how far in advance you buy your tickets and what time you travel.
+National Express Coaches from London to Bath take about two hours and 45 minutes the cost will vary depending upon how far in advance you buy your tickets and what time you travel.
 Generally, there are a limited number of cheaper tickets for every trip which, naturally, are sold out first.
 Buses travel between Victoria Coach Station in London and Bristol Coach Station regularly throughout the day.

 Bus tickets can be purchased online.
-There may be a booking fee from 50 pence to £2 depending upon the type of ticket you buy.
+There may be a variable booking fee depending upon the type of ticket you buy.
 Paper tickets, e-tickets that you print yourself and m-tickets for mobile phones are all available from the website.

-Keep in mind that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually between $1.50 and $2 a quart.
+Keep in mind that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart).
 Parking in Bristol may also be expensive but there are several Park and Ride options on the outskirts of the city that are quite reasonably priced.
 Use the Automobile Association Route Planner to map a route with suggested stopovers and gasoline stations.